mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-rhinoscriptsyntax-introduction.md

 ## Geometry

-Rhino is a 3D modeler, therefore creating and modifing geometry is key to developing in Rhino.
+Rhino is a 3D modeler, therefore creating and modifying geometry is key to developing in Rhino.
 Here are the primitive geometry types of Rhino:

 - [Points]({{ site.baseurl }}/guides/rhinopython/python-rhinoscriptsyntax-points)
 - [List of Points]({{ site.baseurl }}/guides/rhinopython/python-rhinoscriptsyntax-list-points)